 4th January 2017

-Present: Martin Calvert (Chair), Adrian Coltman, Adam & Carol Bull, Mervyn & Joan Clayton, Trevor & Diane Kitto, Jim & Gill Mudd, Naomi Watts-Kitto, Steve Jones-Blackett, David Miles, Malcolm Robertson, Kay Woodward, Geoff Holden, Paul Ellis, Robert Jones.
+Present: Martin Calvert (Chair), Adrian Coltman, Adam & Carol Bull, Mervyn & Joan Clayton, Trevor & Diane Kitto, Jim & Gill Mudd, Naomi Watts-Kitto, Steve Jones-Blackett, David Miles, Malcolm Robertson, Kay McDowell, Geoff Holden, Paul Ellis, Robert Jones.

 1. Apologies for Absence